Alixchau/E-commerce/README.md

 ## Introduction

-This is a full stack E-commerce shopping site, it allows users can browse products, add them to shopping cart and see their orders after payment.
-Also other functions as below.
+Lola is a responsive full stack E-commerce shopping site, it allows users can browse products by category/color/size and sort them, manage shopping cart and view their orders after payment.

 You can register a new account or use below test account </br>
 test account: kk </br>